Moderocky/Centurion/README.md

 separate modules that include the core.
 These modules can be used as dependencies in place of the core library.

-### Minecraft

-Commands for Minecraft's Bukkit server are available.
-These are registered in the `minecraft` module and available through `MinecraftCommand`.
-Some basic argument types for the domain are available, along with placeholder formatting support and interaction utilities.

-This support was built for a recent version of the game -- it will not support older versions, it may not support future versions without modification.

 ### Discord

 TBD.